Monarch-Launcher/Monarch/README.md

 Then you run the installer that you either downloaded or built youself.
 If you built it yourself you'll find it in the project folder under `src-tauri/target/release/bundle/`.

 ## Who are we?
-We are two university students from Sweden and Belgium.
-We started this project in our spare time, as we are studying full-time.
-We are also new to the FOSS community, so if there is anything you think looks weird about the way Monarch is setup or managed, please reach out and help us improve.

-Due to the time limit of being full-time students, we are looking to expand the team.
-Anyone interested in helping out on the project is welcome to reach out.
+We started out as two university students doing this in our free time.
+Due to time constraints and growing complexity, we are currently expanding the team working on Monarch.
+If you would like to be part of this journey, feel free to reach out to an0nymoos3 on Discord.

-Feel free to join our Discord server: https://discord.gg/YjvJPPdbCw
+Feel free to join our [Discord server](https://discord.gg/YjvJPPdbCw).

 ## How can I contribute?
 Any help is appreciated.
-If you know programming and know of a feature that is missing or needs improvement, feel free to contribute.
+If you know programming and know of a feature that is missing or needs improvement, feel free to start working on it.
 We currently don't have an official way of reporting issues; we'll update this page as soon as we do.

-Would you like to become a regular contributor or maintainer?
-Dm me on Discord at @an0nymoos3 to let me know why you would like to help, as well as a brief description of your relevant experience.